istio/istio.io/content/en/docs/ambient/architecture/data-plane/index.md

 caption="Basic ztunnel L4-only datapath"
 >}}

-The figure depicts ambient pod workloads running on two nodes W1 and W2 of a Kubernetes cluster.
+The figure shows several workloads added to the ambient mesh, running on nodes W1 and W2 of a Kubernetes cluster.
 There is a single instance of the ztunnel proxy on each node.
-In this scenario, application client pods C1, C2 and C3 need to access a service provided by pod S1 and there is no requirement for advanced L7 features such as L7 traffic routing or L7 traffic management so no Waypoint proxy is needed.
+In this scenario, application client pods C1, C2 and C3 need to access a service provided by pod S1.
+There is no requirement for advanced L7 features such as L7 traffic routing or L7 traffic management, so a L4 data plane is sufficient to obtain {{< gloss "mutual tls authentication" >}}mTLS{{< /gloss >}} and L4 policy enforcement - no waypoint proxy is required.

 The figure shows that pods C1 and C2, running on node W1, connect with pod S1 running on node W2.